kyma-project/community/guidelines/content-guidelines/04-formatting.md

 * Use action verbs and present tense verbs in headings when possible, especially in tutorials.
 For example, **Add a document type**.
 * While gerunds are acceptable in body-level content, DO NOT use gerunds in headings.
 Use **Create a storefront** instead of **Creating a storefront**.
 * Avoid stacked headings, which are headings without body-level content in between.
 For example, DO NOT use a Heading 2 (H2) to introduce one or more Heading 3s.
 Instead, add a paragraph after the H2 that describes the main idea of the content in the headings that follow.
 * Do not use small headings, such as Heading 4 (H4) and smaller.
-Use Heading 1 (H1) for the document title, and Heading 2s (H2) and Heading 3s (H3) to organize the content of the document.
+Use Heading 1 (H1) for the document title, Heading 2 (H2), and Heading 3 (H3) to organize the content of the document.

 ### Links